Signed in as:

 Luckily, we had just moved him into a memory care facility 2 months before the fires.

-I so wanted to give back in some way, after processing the shock, disbelief, and grief from others' great loss from this tragedy.
+After processing the shock, disbelief, and grief from others' great loss from this tragedy, I so wanted to give back in some way.
 My heart broke over the fate of my hometown, and the whirling emotions of friends and neighbors.

 Then fellow Palisades High alumni Scott Berger pulled me into this heartfelt empowerment project.
-I am so happy to be of service for the place where I grew up, and our City of Angels in whatever capacity.
+I am so happy to be of service for the place where I grew up, and, indeed, our entire City of Angels in whatever capacity I can.

 In 1970, after much searching, my folks found a home in this sweet beach town of Pacific Palisades.

-How unfathomable to see all the devastation for people I knew growing up and those who came after, who had enjoyed the Palisades the same way that we had.
+How unfathomable to see all the devastation for people I knew growing up and those who came after, all of whom had enjoyed the Palisades the same way that we had.

 That house I grew up in is gone now and I felt lost.